Graham Henderson - Our Chief Executive

 Laurent La Bouchardiere

-Erica is Head of Classics at La Sainte Union School, a state secondary school in Camden.
-As well as her experience as a member of the R & V volunteer community, and an event manager for the charity, she is an experienced educational professional, with excellent knowledge of the curriculum and educational needs.
+Erica was until recently Head of Classics at La Sainte Union School, a state secondary school in Camden.
+As well as her experience as a member of the R&V volunteer community, and an event manager for the charity, she is an experienced educational professional, with excellent knowledge of the curriculum and educational needs.
 As a Camden teacher and a local resident, she also brings excellent local knowledge and connections.
-She has a long-standing academic and personal interest in European literature, music and film.
+She has a long-standing academic and personal interest in European literature, music and film

 Gordon McAllister is a solicitor-advocate and an associate in Crowell & Moring's London office, where he is a member of the International Dispute Resolution and Antitrust Recovery practice groups.
 Gordon represents clients in both commercial and investment arbitration.
 In addition, his practice involves a wide variety of commercial litigation in the English High Court, including the pursuit of antitrust claims.
 As well as his legal work Gordon is an active supporter of the arts, and came to R&V via the Arts & Business scheme for sourcing talented younger Board members.